India: Could Maha Kumbh stampede have been prevented? – DW – 01/29/2025

 India: Could Maha Kumbh stampede have been prevented?January 29, 2025

-At least 40 people were killed, and hundreds more injured, in the early hours of Wednesday when a stampede broke out at Maha Kumbh, the world's largest religious festival that every 12 years attracts millions of people to the northern Indian city of Prayagraj.
+At least 40 people were killed, and hundreds more injured, in the early hours of Wednesday when a stampede broke out at Maha Kumbh, the world's largest religious festival that every 12 years attracts millions of people to Prayagraj, a city in northern India.

-Eyewitnesses told DW that barricades were breached and people kept tripping over one another as thousands trampled over others trying to escape to a safety on the riverbank.
+Eyewitnesses told DW that barricades were breached, and people kept tripping over one another as thousands trampled over others trying to escape to safety on the riverbank.

-"I was numb seeing such a crowd, and an hour later, I saw lifeless bodies lying on the ground," said Singh.
+"I was numb seeing such a crowd, and an hour later, I saw lifeless bodies lying on the ground."

 Indra Shekhar, who has been camping at the festival for over a week, visited the scene soon after the stampede and saw hundreds of people being taken away in stretchers as waiting ambulances rushed the seriously injured to hospitals.